bcdev/zappend/docs/config.md

           * Type _array_.
             Chunk sizes in the order of the dimensions.
-            The items of the array are of type _integer_.
+            The items of the array must be one of the following:

+              * Type _integer_.
+                Dimension is chunked using given size.

+              * No chunking in this dimension.
+                Its value is `null`.

-          * Disable chunking.
+          * Disable chunking in all dimensions.
             Its value is `null`.